Ash Removal Without Dust

 When I get up in the morning, the first thing I do is put coffee on, then I go to the wood stove.
 The hot coals from the overnight fire are always found at the back of the firebox of this non-catalytic stove.
 Because of the raking technique that I had used several times the day before, there is always an accumulation of ash at the front, just inside the door.

 Using an ash trap

 I use the rake to consolidate this accumulation and then use a wedge-shaped scoop with a sliding lid to pick them up.
-The device is sometimes called an ash-trap, but there are variations available most places.
+The original device shown here was called an Ash Trap, but it is no longer available.
+There are variations available most places such as this one and this one, although the designs are not nearly as good as the original.
 Using the scoop means that I don't make dust shoveling ash into a bucket.
 Instead, I slide the lid closed before removing the scoop from the firebox.
 Voila!, no dust.

 Two quick jabs with the scoop, which doesn't disturb the coals, close the lid and carry the ashes to the back door where a small steel garbage can waits to receive them.
 Removal of the ash takes about 30 seconds and is such a quick and simple job, it is not worth putting off.